Suniljit/sentiment-analysis-on-audio/README.md

 * Speech to Tone and Tonal Sentiment Analysis: [Wav2Vec2 for Emotion Recognition](https://huggingface.co/superb/wav2vec2-base-superb-er)

 ## Results
 In the example below, we fed an audio clip of Ice Cube saying some nice things but in an angry voice.
-While the Wav2Vec2 model was not able to detect the words he said well (the words said was "I want a love like the love in the notebook, a love that splits the sky"), it detected the key word "love" multiple times, allowing the sentiment model to classifiy the sentiment as positive. <br>
+While the Wav2Vec2 model was not able to detect the words he said well (the words said was "I want a love like the love in the notebook, a love that splits the sky".
+By  feeding these words directly to the sentiment analysis model, we achieve a positive score of 0.633), it detected the key word "love" multiple times, allowing the sentiment model to classifiy the sentiment as positive. <br>

 However, the Wav2Vec2 model was able to detect his tone an angry rather clearly.